cambridge-ceu/CEU-matters/README.md

 The repository intends to highlight information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU).

+The meetings are held jointly on Thursdays as notified via the CEU mail list.

 ## CEU scientific meetings

-These weekly meetings and Health Data Research (HDR) UK seminars are held jointly on Thursdays as notified via the CEU mail list.
+These are weekly meetings within CEU.

+## Health Data Research (HDR) UK's seminars

 HDR UK's mission (https://www.hdruk.ac.uk/about/) is to tackle important research challenges by applying data science approaches to large-scale biomedical data.
 Seminar Series started in September 2018 with an exciting line-up of talks, spanning various research